 Trade for Sustainable Development (T4SD) Forum

-Trade for Sustainable Development (T4SD) is a go-to source of information on voluntary sustainability standards.
+Trade for Sustainable Development (T4SD) is a highly technical resource within ITC, charged with the mandate to make sustainable trade the standard.
+Focused in particular on small business in developing countries, T4SD created and continually advances the world’s most credible, comprehensive and neutral platform on sustainability standards in trade.
 Our annual forum is one of ITC’s leading global events on sustainable value chains, exploring the latest hot topics in sustainable trade, bringing together leading speakers from a cross-section of fields.

 From factory collapses to dam failures and mine disasters – the past two decades have seen a string of tragedies exposing the life-threatening risks in supply chains.
 Such incidents not only revealed the dire conditions faced by upstream workers, but also shined a light on the need for better risk monitoring in value chains.